macleginn/bivaltyp/content/languages/descriptions/Estonian.md

 # {{ language_external }}
-Contributed by Merit Niinemägi
+Contributed by Merit Niinemägi.
 Irina (Pavlovna) Külmoja provided some preliminary data in 2013.
 In 2021, Merit Niinemägi provided and analyzed the current version of the data.
 She used the English version of the questionnaire.

 ## How to cite
 > Niinemägi, Merit.
 2021.
 Bivalent patterns in {{ language_external }}.